FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/user-registration.png" alt="The registration screen when self registration has been enabled." class="img-fluid" figure=false %}

-After they've created the account, they'll be logged in.
+After they create the account, they'll be logged in.

 ## Conclusion